Matt-A-Bennett/Matt-A-Bennett.github.io/numpy_from_scratch/qr_factorisation.md

 $$

 <div style="text-align: justify">
-<p>So to project onto the nullspace, we use the projection matrix $I - P$.
-We
+<p>So to project onto $N(A^T)$, we use the projection matrix $I - P$.
+We start
-start by projecting the 2nd column onto the nullspace of the 1st.
+by projecting the 2nd column onto $N(A^T)$ of the 1st.
 This new vector is orthogonal to the 1st, which is what we want.
 We do the same with the rest of the columns, so that now the 1st column is orthogonal to every other column.</p>

 <p>Next we repeat the procedure with our partially orthogonalised matrix,